backstage/backstage/REVIEWING.md

 #### Input Types

-A input type is one where a value needs to be provided by users of the package.
+An input type is one where a value needs to be provided by users of the package.
 The most common form of input type are function, constructor, and method parameters.

 The following is an example where `MyComponentProps` is an input type: